Purpose of the intake

 3. Determining your goals and designing your programme

 What exactly do you want to learn?
 What situations do you need the language for?
 Do you have a preferred learning style?
 These are the kinds of questions you can expect from the trainer.
 Afterwards, he or she will talk with you about the general shape your training programme could take.

 You can opt to have an intake appointment by telephone or online.

 You get the most out of the intake appointment when you prepare for it.
 You can do this in the following way:

 Step 1: Taking the language test (except for Arabic, Chinese and Russian)

 Once you have planned an intake, you receive a login code for your personal environment (learn.reginacoeli.nl).
 You will find your language test waiting for you there.
+It is an adaptive test.
+If you answer a question well, the next question will be more challenging.
+If you struggle with a question, the next one will not be more difficult and the test will be completed earlier.
+This way, the test adapts to your level as you go along.
 This test gives us an indication of your starting level.
-Frequently asked questions about the language test >

 Step 2: Tell us more

 In that same online environment, you will find some questions about the way you have learned and will use the language.
 We appreciate you filling in the answers to these questions.
 This helps the trainer to prepare for your intake.